Carrier Comparison

 USPS vs UPS Decision Checklist

-• Define the top order profiles where USPS and UPS compete.
+• Pull your last 30 days of orders and identify the top 3 package profiles where USPS and UPS compete.

 Real-World USPS vs UPS Examples